TheExGenesis/community-archive/docs/archive_data.md

 # What data from the archive do we use?

-We only use and store the following files from the archive.
+Your archive gets processed locally and only the following data ever leaves your machine.

-If you want to be 100% sure abot your privacy, you can remvove everything else from the data folder.
+If you want to be 100% sure about your privacy, you can remove everything else from the data folder.

 | File               | Contains                                               | Why We Need                                        |
 | ------------------ | ------------------------------------------------------ | -------------------------------------------------- |